-As early as the 19th century, the arrival of the railway during the Industrial Revolution enabled unprecedented numbers of migrants from rural France to relocate to Paris.
-These days, the majority of all immigrants who come to France move to Paris, making it one of the most multi-cultural cities in Europe.
-The annual number of people settling in Paris remains high despite the high cost of living and the difficulties in finding accommodation.
+During the Industrial Revolution, an unprecedented number of migrants from rural France relocated to Paris.
+The trend has continued, and these days, the majority of all immigrants who come to France move to Paris, making it one of the most multicultural cities in Europe.
+The annual number of people settling in the city remains high despite the high cost of living and the difficulties in finding accommodation.

-Unless you are lucky enough to get help from your company, be prepared to spend a lot of time or money (or both!) on finding a place to live when moving to Paris.
-We’ll provide some useful advice on renting and buying property in Paris, but first things first: The next paragraphs should give you a clear idea of administrative issues you need to sort out before actually moving to Paris.
+Unless you are lucky enough to get help from your company, be prepared to spend a lot of time or money (or both!) on finding a place to live when first moving to the city.
+We’ll provide some useful advice on renting and buying property there, but first things first: the next paragraphs should give you a clear idea of the administrative issues you need to sort out before your move.

 Nationals of EU/EEA member states, including Switzerland, do not need to apply for a visa before moving to Paris.
-They can travel, live and work in France without any restrictions.
-Everyone else needs a valid visa when they move to Paris.
-Depending on the type of visa, applications can take two months or more to be processed: Leave plenty of time between submitting your application and departing for Paris.
+They can travel, live, and work in France without any restrictions.
+Everyone else needs a valid visa when they move, although there are a few exceptions for nationals of selected countries who are staying for fewer than 90 days.
+Depending on the type of visa, applications can take two months or more to be processed.
+Leave plenty of time between submitting your application and departing for Paris.

-Visa applications are accepted at all French Embassies or Consulates abroad.
-The latter should also be able to provide you with country-specific information on the application process and other bureaucratic matters to consider before moving to Paris.
-You can search for your nearest French Embassy or Consulate on the website of the Ministère des Affaires Étrangères et Européennes.
-The page France Diplomatie provides information in Arabic, Chinese, English, German, and Spanish, with detailed description of visa options in some of these languages.
+Visa applications are accepted at all French embassies or consulates abroad.
+They should also be able to provide you with country-specific information on the application process and other bureaucratic matters to consider before moving to Paris.
+You can search for your nearest French embassy or consulate on the website of the Ministère des Affaires Étrangères et Européennes.
+The page France Diplomatie also provides information in Arabic, Chinese, English, German, Japanese, and Spanish, with detailed description of visa options in some of these languages.

 There are short-stay visas and long-stay visas for non-EU nationals planning to move to Paris.
 If your intended period of stay does not exceed three months, you need to apply for a so-called Schengen visa before moving to Paris.
 This visa de court séjour is valid for travel in all Schengen countries.
-You need to provide a valid passport and certain documents, e.g. a proof of your intention and ability to return to your home country after the visa expires.
+You need to provide a valid passport and certain documents — for the most up-to-date information, visit your local French diplomatic website or the official European Commission guide.

 It is illegal to move to Paris on a Schengen visa, start a job, and then apply for a long-stay visa.
-A police check-up might be required before you relocate, and you may have to undergo a routine medical examination soon after moving to Paris.
+A police check-up might be required before you relocate, and you may have to undergo a routine medical examination soon after moving to the city.